 In South Vietnam, a 73-year-old rice farmer has joined the army to avenge the loss of his son who was killed by the Viet Cong two years ago.

-In South Vietnam, a 73-year-old rice farmer has joined the army to avenge the loss of his son who was killed by the Viet Cong two years ago.
+Background: In South Vietnam, a 73-year-old rice farmer has joined the army to avenge the loss of his son who was killed by the Viet Cong two years ago.
 It took the old man, Nguyen Van Moi, four months to convince the army that he was serious about joining.
 He was finally given command of the small defence unit of his village, Bau Sau, and has since achieved considerable success against the Viet Cong by using local farmers as an early warning system on troop movements.
 The province's senior American military adviser has commented: "If we had one man like him in every village the war in this province would be over."

 SYNOPSIS: In South Vietnam, a unit of government troops are briefed by their commander- a 73-year-old former rice farmer.
 The old man.
 Nguyen Van Moi, applied to join the army after his son was killed by the Viet cong two years ago.
 It took four months to convince the authorities that he was serious.